I think many of us get into a routine when it comes to going to…

 How do you get to Grey Owl’s Cabin?

 We decided that we would boat one way and hike back.
-Otherwise it’s a 40 kilometre round-trip hike to Grey Owls Cabin on an out and back trail.
+Otherwise it’s a 40 km round-trip hike to Grey Owls Cabin on an out and back trail.
 That is better done as a two to three day backpacking trip – in August or September when the bugs have died down.

 We arranged for a boat ride with Waskesiu Marine Adventure Centre but we were asked to help move the boat to Kingsmere Lake.
 That ended up being good fun.